Hat Works: History

-Wellington Mill was built in 1830 by Thomas Marsland (1777-1854) whose wealth was founded on a major calico printing concern in Stockport.
-His father John Marsland (1749-1811) established a dyeing business in the early 1780s.
+Wellington Mill was built in 1830 by Thomas Marsland (1777–1854) whose wealth was founded on a major calico printing concern in Stockport.
+His father John Marsland (1749–1811) established a dyeing business in the early 1780s.
 He was mayor of Stockport in 1803.
 Thomas entered the business producing a blue-dye and Turkey red then moved into calico printing which was described by Baines as the largest in Europe.
 He had print works on Daw Bank and on Chestergate.
 The Manchester and Buxton Trust opened the turnpike called New Road (now Wellington Road) in 1826.
 Marsland acquired the 4812 sqyd of land between his printworks and the turnpike to build the mill.

 When completed the building was occupied by a partnership between Marsland and two of his sons-in-law, Richard Hole and Alexander Lingard.
-When the business was established in 1834-6 he removed himself from the partnership and a third son-in-law, William Courteney Cruttenden joined the firm.
+When the business was established in 1834–6 he removed himself from the partnership and a third son-in-law, William Courteney Cruttenden joined the firm.
 In 1851, Richard Hole was bought out.
 Lingard share passed to his son John Marsland Lingard on his death in 1860 and by 1870 John Marsland Lingard was the sole occupier.
 In 1872 he leased the building to John and George Walthew a spinning and doubling sewing cotton firm.
 In 1895 the executors of Lingard and Cruttenden sold the mill to Ward Brothers, hatters.

 The 200 ft chimney was added in 1860.
 Ward Brothers occupied part of the building from the 1895 to the 1930s.

 The mill building

 Wellington Mill was part of the industrial complex of the Marsland family, build on land adjacent to their printing works, as such additions have been made, and subsequently demolished.
 The building we see today is based on a 71/2-storey fireproof mill built between 1828 and 1831 on Wood Street/Carr Green/Daw Bank/Edgeley Road with an entrance on the second floor level on New Road/ Wellington Road South.
 It has a semicircular stair tower projecting from the eastern wall.
 The privy tower has gone but two additional 7-storey extensions or wings remain next to the stair tower.

 The 71/2-storey building is 135 ft by 42 ft.
 It was 15 bays long each of 9 ft.
-It was of fireproof construction- it had a cast-iron frame work, with two cast-iron pillars supporting, and bolted to, a cast-iron beam which ran across the width of the mill.
+It was of fireproof construction and had a cast-iron frame work, with two cast-iron pillars supporting, and bolted to, a cast-iron beam which ran across the width of the mill.
 From these beams were sprung brick vaulting that spanned the width of the mill.
 The vaults 9 ft in width, rose 11 in above the line of the beam thus has a radius of 11 ft.
 Outward pressure on the beams was mitigated by wrought iron longitudinal tie-bars.
 The space above these vaults was filled with sand, upon which was laid the wooden flooring of the next storey.